cli-kit/cli-argparse/README.md

 * `alias`: Map of argument names to property names.
 * `flags`: Array of argument names to be treated as flags.
 * `options`: Array of argument names to be treated as options.

+Note that you should **not** use the negated long form (--no-highlight) when specifying these hints, always use the positive form.

 ##### Aliases